About Us

 What we're up to these days

 Citizens for Superior advocates for the protection and health of the Lake Superior shoreline and watershed in da wonderful UP.
-With a 7-member working Board of Directors, one full-time staff member, and assistance from volunteers and student interns, our current efforts are focused on advocating for wetland protection in Marquette County, organizing around and taking action against environmentally harmful mining threats in the watershed, supporting native plant landscapes and outdoor education in Powell Township, and reducing the hazardous waste effects of vaping in Marquette.
+With a 7-member working Board of Directors, two full-time staff members, and assistance from volunteers and student interns, our current efforts are focused on advocating for wetland protection in Marquette County, organizing around and taking action against environmentally harmful mining threats in the watershed, supporting native plant landscapes and outdoor education in Powell Township, and reducing the hazardous waste effects of vaping in Marquette.